ananyakumari1293/DemoTech/README.md

 Create a digital identity, verify with facial recognition, enter a virtual workspace, and manage attendance through an immersive enterprise-grade platform.

 ![Python](https://img.shields.io/badge/Python-3.10+-F4D03F?style=for-the-badge)
 ![FastAPI](https://img.shields.io/badge/FastAPI-Backend-F4D03F?style=for-the-badge)
 ![InsightFace](https://img.shields.io/badge/InsightFace-Facial%20Recognition-F4D03F?style=for-the-badge)

 </div>

 ---

+# ⚠️ Deployment Notice

+The full biometric pipeline (InsightFace + ONNX Runtime) is implemented and works correctly in local environments.

+The public deployment currently runs on free-tier infrastructure, which has strict memory limits.
+As a result:

+* ✅ Frontend is fully deployed and accessible
+* ✅ FastAPI backend is deployed
+* ✅ SQLite integration is functional
+* ✅ Employee management and attendance workflows are implemented
+* ✅ Face recognition works locally
+* ⚠️ Public biometric registration/verification may be limited by free-tier memory constraints

+For a complete demonstration of facial recognition, please run the backend locally or view the demo screenshots below.

+---